-Freezer jam is the easiest way to make homemade jam and if you’re a little intimidated with the thought of canning, this is a great method for beginners!
+This is the easiest method for making jam and if you’re a little intimidated with the thought of canning, this is a great method for beginners!

 Don’t Miss It: This master list for homemade jams, jellies & marmalades features 101 recipes I’ve collected so for (most are prepared with regular canning methods)!

 *Note: Descriptions below are quotes from the sources

 - Pear Raspberry: Raspberries and pears are great together – the pears balance the tartness of the raspberries while keeping the intense berry taste.
 This recipe is quick and easy!
 Recipe from Cook Eat Think.

 - Violet: We’ve been making a batch of violet jam every spring for the past 25 years or more.
 You may not think of violets when you think of a great tasting jam, but you should.
 This is really good, and it’s become a tradition for us.
 Recipe from Jim Long’s Garden.

 - Gingered Pear: It is an absolutely delicious jam.
 I’ll admit that I was a bit surprised at the taste – you first get hit with the ginger.
 If you don’t like ginger….don’t even attempt this recipe!
 Then you get a refreshing citrus taste, and then the pear flavor comes out.
 And since this is a freezer jam, it is unbelievably easy to make.
 No cooking required!
 From Recipe Hunter Lisa.